nocturnalcoders/nocturnalcoders/README.md

 Hey there 👋

-I’m Braydon, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I'm Christianto Lie, also known as NocturnalCoders, because I code through the night and handle meetings (or sleep) in the morning.
+As a specialist in full-stack development and a senior backend engineer/technical leader, I focus on designing and building high-performance, scalable applications with robust system architecture.

+With a strong analytical mindset, I craft efficient backend solutions while also having frontend expertise.
+I emphasize clean, maintainable code by following best practices like KISS and DRY, and I continuously refine systems using TDD, IDD, and BDD to ensure reliability and scalability.

+Lately, I've been diving into Web3 development, exploring blockchain technology and smart contract development as I expand my expertise in decentralized applications.

 Want to know more about me?
-[Check out my portfolio.](https://braydoncoyer.dev/)
+[Check out my portfolio.](https://nocturnalcoders.dev/)

 ## 📝 Latest Blog Posts